Putting a home buyer’s mind to rest on the famous Welsh Row, Nantwich

 Timberwise Surveyor Sarah Haslam was concerned with the rear elevation of the property, this had been rendered and the render had been taken directly down to the patio which effectively allows moisture to trickle directly up into the render and through into the property.

-Any such render should be stopped short of the ground by approximately 20 mm and have what is termed as a “bellcast bottom” to allow water to run down the elevation onto the ground but away from the property that without causing any damage.
+Any such render should be stopped short of the ground by approximately 20 mm and have what is termed as a “bell cast bottom” to allow water to run down the elevation onto the ground but away from the property that without causing any damage.
 An intense amount of vegetation, especially climbing vine, was growing directly against the property, as a consequence, this allows more water to be held within the plant which ultimately, depending upon the quality of the mortar, would allow water to trickle through directly into the property.

 Present were two airbricks at the ground level giving airflow to the subfloor void of the property, however, these were blocked.
 These were also too small and there were not enough airbricks present, so would need replacing with a larger number of modern style airbricks.

-As a consequence of the lack of airflow within the property (based on the inadequate number of airbricks) large patches of black spot mould had built up.
+As a consequence of the lack of airflow within the property (based on the inadequate number of airbricks), large patches of black spot mould had built up.
 The property was built with a below-ground cellar, previously used as a coal store, the walls were not in any way waterproofed and again this was allowing water to penetrate the subfloor of the property.

 Sarah also noted evidence of a previous damp proofing course (DPC) installation and recommended that the client investigate further as to the age of the work and whether a guarantee of works existed with the original installers in order to determine whether if it is defective and required any remediation works.

-Internally, there had been a previous beetle infestation as well as historical issues with Wet rot and, due to the lack of airflow, the current timbers within both the basement of the property and the roof void were at a serious risk of further beetle infestation.
+Internally, there had been a previous beetle infestation as well as historical issues with Wet rot and, due to the lack of airflow, the current timbers within both the basement of the property and the roof void were at serious risk of further beetle infestation.

 It was recommended, as a precautionary measure, that the timber undertook spray treatments to all of the exposed timbers and that the number of subfloor air vents were increased to ensure a free-flowing passage of air through the property which would, in time, alleviate the condensation and black spot mould that had been encountered.

-The issues observed at this cottage are not uncommon, as many people are unaware of the dangers of allowing vegetation to grow up the outside of the property and effectively allow water to penetrate through the single skin brickwork.
+From Timberwise’s experience, the issues observed at this cottage are not uncommon, as many people are unaware of the dangers of allowing vegetation to grow up the outside of the property and effectively allow water to penetrate through the single skin brickwork.
 Overall this will ultimately lead to high moisture levels internally and can cause issues with timber throughout the property leaving them prone to attack by a variety of wood boring insect‘s and in the worst case scenario, Dry rot.